gbv/beaconspec/beacon.md

 The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target dataset.
 This field is mapped to the RDF property `dcterms:publisher`.
+For instance the institution meta field value "ACME", expressable in BEACON text format as

+    #INSTITUTION: ACME

-For instance the institution meta field value "ACME" can be mapped to this RDF triple:
+can be mapped to this RDF triple:

     :targetset dcterms:publisher "ACME" .